 Thomas Jefferson University's mission motivates our faculty and staff to do more than educate professionals — it seeks to develop students as leaders in their chosen profession.
 As an institution, we work toward that mission by focusing on leadership development as corroboratively as possible, both inside and outside the classroom.
-The division of Student Life advances a leadership framework that formalizes and acknowledges the educational impact that experiential and integrated learning has on students who are effectively engaged in leadership positions and participating in leadership development programs on campus.
+Student Engagement advances a leadership framework that formalizes and acknowledges the educational impact that experiential and integrated learning has on students who are effectively engaged in leadership positions and participating in leadership development programs on campus.

 In general, our leadership development framework is used as a method to outline and evaluate specific experiences and skills that students gain while involved in leadership positions.
 Student affairs professionals engage student leaders in training programs and workshops that enhance their strengths and seek to build on or create new areas of competence.
 These formal positions and programs are supplemented by individual supervisory and advising meetings where student affairs professionals work with student leaders on leadership competency areas that have been benchmarked for development.